2013 NCAA Division I men's basketball championship game: First half

 Trey Burke scored seven quick points to get Michigan out to an early 7–3 lead.
 But then he picked up two fouls and would be forced to sit on the bench.
 Spike Albrecht, replacing him, made four consecutive three-pointers leading to a 17-point first-half performance and Michigan would be up 35–23.
 But, Luke Hancock made four consecutive three-pointers to cut the Michigan lead to 38–37 at halftime.

 Second half

 The 2nd half featured several lead changes, then with 5:09 remaining, Trey Burke was called for a controversial foul on a block attempt of a Peyton Siva layup.
 Siva made both free throws for a Louisville 69–64 lead.
 With 3:27 left, Luke Hancock made a three-pointer to give Louisville a 76–66 lead.
-Michigan took the game to an 80-76 deficit with 14 seconds left, but Siva made two free throws to give Louisville an 82–76 win.
+Michigan took the game to an 80–76 deficit with 14 seconds left, but Siva made two free throws to give Louisville an 82–76 win.
 With 22 points, Hancock was named the 2013 NCAA Tournament Most Outstanding Player.

+This was the third consecutive loss in the championship game for Michigan, bringing their record in the title game to 1–5.

+Aftermath

+On February 20, 2018, the NCAA announced that the wins and records for Louisville's 2011–12, 2012–13, 2013–14, and 2014–15 seasons were vacated due to the sex scandal at Louisville, including the 2013 National Championship.
+Louisville became the first team in college basketball history to vacate a national championship, and the second team overall to vacate a national championship in college sports after USC vacated its 2004 national championship after an investigation into the eligibility of Reggie Bush.
+Unlike forfeiture, a vacated game does not result in the other school being credited with a win, only with Louisville removing the wins from its own record.
+On September 30, 2019, a group of players on the 2012–13 Cardinals team who were not involved in the rules violations settled a lawsuit they had filed against the NCAA.
+Most of the settlement was confidential, but one portion was authorized to be revealed—while Louisville's team records (including the national title) remain vacated, all honors and statistics for these players were restored.
+Most notably, Luke Hancock, a plaintiff in the suit, was once again officially recognized as the Most Outstanding Player of the 2013 Final Four.

+Michigan would return to the national championship game in 2018, but they would lose to Villanova.
+This brought the Wolverines' record in the national championship game to 1–6, the worst record among teams that have previously won a national championship.